Who We Are

 People in Kpando speak Ewe, English, and Hausa and are mostly involved in farming, fishing, woodworking, pottery, and other jobs.
 Accommodation is provided at an orphanage home with the option of staying on the second floor.
 The climate of Kpando is hot and dry with daytime temperatures ranging from 27-35 C (79-95 F) all year.

 In Kpando, communication and sightseeing options are available to visitors.
 Mobile phones can be purchased or activated from the stores around town.
-Visitors can also bring their own unlocked mobile phone from home and purchase a local SIM card to obtain a local Ghanaian number.
+Visitors can also bring their unlocked mobile phone from home and purchase a local SIM card to obtain a local Ghanaian number.
 However, for internet access, visitors must make a 15-minute trip to the nearest internet café.
 While Kpando does not offer many sightseeing options, visitors can still enjoy a lakeside view at Kpando Torkor.
-Visit the large market community operates every four days and even visits the Heart of Lions football team.NB: (Stadium is now under construction)
+Visit the large market community that operates every four days and even visit the Heart of Lions football team.NB: (Stadium is now under construction)

 Additionally, Kpando holds historical significance as a former German site during the Gold Coast era, with several tourist sites available for exploration, such as the Grottos at Agbenoxoe and Aziave.
 Visitors can also visit Lake Volta, located west of town, and observe locals collecting driftwood and selling goods to the ferry passengers.